Introduction to Online Convex Optimization: The Online Convex Optimization Setting

-Intuitively, an algorithm performs well if its regret is sublinear as a function of $T$, i.e. $\regret_T(\mA) = o(T)$, since this implies that on the average the algorithm performs as well as the best fixed strategy in hindsight.
+If the algorithm is clear from the context, we henceforth omit the superscript and denote the algorithm's decision at time $t$ simply as $\x_t$.
+Intuitively, an algorithm performs well if its regret is sublinear as a function of $T$ (i.e. $\regret_T(\mA) = o(T)$), since this implies that on average, the algorithm performs as well as the best fixed strategy in hindsight.

-The running time of an algorithm for OCO is defined to be the worst-case expected time to produce $\x_t$, for an iteration $t \in [T]$\footnote{Here and henceforth we denote by $[n]$ the set of integers $\{1,...,n\}$.} in a $T$-iteration repeated game.
+The running time of an algorithm for OCO is defined to be the worst-case expected time to produce $\x_t$, for an iteration $t \in [T]$\endnote{Here and henceforth, we denote as $[n]$ the set of integers $\{1,...,n\}$.} in a $T$-iteration repeated game.
 Typically, the running time will depend on $n$ (the dimensionality of the decision set $\mathcal{K}$), $T$ (the total number of game iterations), and the parameters of the cost functions and underlying convex set.